bachya/cliutils/README.md

 Alternatively, as described below, mix in only the libraries that you want.

 Note that although this README.md is extensive, it may not cover all methods.
-Check out the [tests](https://github.com/bachya/cli-utils/tree/master/test) to see more examples.
+Check out the [YARD documentation](http://rubydoc.info/github/bachya/cli-utils/master/frames) and the [tests](https://github.com/bachya/cli-utils/tree/master/test) to see more examples.

 # Libraries